pacoispaco/coral/notes-taxonomy-representation.md

 **phylogenetic** (evolutionary) relationships.
-The grouping of organisms is based on their characteristics and today the most important characteristics are genetic, but other characteristics that can be used are morphological (external appearance), physiological (internal properties), behavioral, ecological and geographic characters.
+The grouping of organisms is based on their characteristics and today the most important characteristics are genetic, but other characteristics that can be used are morphological (external appearance), physiological, behavioral, ecological and geographic characters.

-The most fundamental kind of classification is done at the **species** level andi at the closely related **subspecies** and **genus** levels.
+The general name in biological classification for these groups is **taxa** (singular **taxon**) and taxa are arranged in hierarchical classification structures called **taxonomies** (singular **taxonomy**).

-A species is defined by a **concept** consisting of a description and the characteristics that differentiate it from other species.
-In order to actually have some tangible connection to actual living organisms there must also exist at least one actual physical specimen that is identified as the **type specimen** of the species.
-Such physical specimens must be identified in the original paper describing the species, and they are kept in storage at biological institutions so that biologists can examine them if the need for reclassification should arise.
+The most fundamental kind of taxa are **species** and **subspecies** which are categorisations of actual living organisms.
+When scientists describe a species or a subspecies they must always have at least one physical specimen on which their description is based.
+These so called **type specimens** are placed in storage at biological institutions so that other scientists can examine them if the need for reclassification should arise.

-Species are then classified into groups called genus and in each genus one of its species is defined as the **type species** of that genus.
-Genus are then grouped into familes and they in turn, are grouped into higher and higher **ranks** of groups.
+Species are then grouped into taxa called **genus** and one of the species in each genus is designated the **type species**, which ican be said to indicate the typical species of that genus.
+Genus are then categorised into **familes** and they in turn, are grouped into higher and higher **ranks** of taxa.

-The general name in biological classification for these groups is **taxa** (singular **taxon**) and a specific concrete classification of taxa is called a **taxonomy**.

-It is important to remember that each taxon is:
+Each taxon, including genus, species and subspecies are defined by a **concept** consisting of a description and the characteristics that differentiate it from other taxa.
+By concept we mean here the actual description of the taxa and the so called **diagnosis** of the taxa; what are its unique characters and what makes it distinct with regard to other closely taxa.

+The naming of taxa is based on rules defined by the [ICZN (International Commission on Zoological Nomenclature)](http://iczn.org) and the [ICN (International Code of Nomenclature for algae, fungi and plants)](http://www.iapt-taxon.org/nomen/main.php) and the rules for species names is based on binomial nomenclature system invented by Carl Linnaeus.
+These rules cover both the valid forms of names as well as the criteria for deciding which name is valid, in the case of the same taxa being given different names.

+To summarize; a taxon is always:

  * identified by a name,
  * described by a concept and
- * at the species level, is associated with a **type specimen**.
+ * at the species and subspecies level, is associated with a **type specimen**.

-The naming of taxa is based on rules defined by the [ICZN (International Commission on Zoological Nomenclature)](http://iczn.org) and the [ICN (International Code of Nomenclature for algae, fungi and plants)](http://www.iapt-taxon.org/nomen/main.php) and the rules for species names is based on binomial nomenclature system invented by Carl Linnaeus.
-These rules also cover conditions for when a name is valid and available.

-At any given time there may exist different taxonomies for the same group of organisms, due to the fact that there are different opinions on how to classify these organisms.
+At any given time there may exist different taxonomies for the same group of organisms, due to the fact that there are different scientific opinions on how to classify these organisms.
 It is important to understand that just because two taxa in different taxonomies **share the same name, they do not neccessarily share the same concept**.
 It may also be the case that two taxa in different taxonomies **have different names but actually share the